Debamitraiit/RankProt/README.md

 The rankprot tool runs best in Linux due to the requirement of the third party software VADAR which runs with f77 compiler.

 1. Need to install f77 compiler.
-2. install python 3.4.1 and install it giving the path to rankprot folder.
+2. Install python 3.4.1 and install it giving the path to rankprot folder.
-3. install promotif by typing sh makefilelinux3
+3. Install promotif by typing sh makefilelinux3
-4. install vadar by ./Install.
+4. Install vadar by ./Install.
 It will ask for path so give
 1) /usr/local/bin -> /home/your directory/Desktop/bin
 2) /usr/local/lib -> /home/your directory/Desktop/lib